netresearch/dhl-location-finder-m1/doc/src/EndUserDoc.rst

 Allowed Countries
 -----------------

-The following countries are currently supported by the DHL Locationfinder API Europe:
+The following countries are currently supported by the Location search API Europe:

 - Belgium
 - Germany